anasayubi/Setting-up-ReactJS-manually/README.md

 # Setting-up-ReactJS-manually
-A brief tutorial on how to start using ReactJS
+The repository of a brief tutorial on how to start using ReactJS as outlined on [medium](https://medium.com/@anasayubi7152/setting-up-reactjs-manually-64dd4278ef18)